qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 database, begin by:

-* clicking on the |addSpatiaLiteLayer| :sup:`Add SpatiaLite Layer` toolbar button;
+* clicking on the |addSpatiaLiteLayer| :sup:`Add SpatiaLite Layer` toolbar button
-* selecting the |addSpatiaLiteLayer| :menuselection:`Add SpatiaLite Layer...` option from the :menuselection:`Layer --> Add Layer` menu;
+* selecting the |addSpatiaLiteLayer| :menuselection:`Add SpatiaLite Layer...` option from the :menuselection:`Layer --> Add Layer` menu
-* or by typing :kbd:`Ctrl+Shift+L`.
+* or by typing :kbd:`Ctrl+Shift+L`

-This will bring up a window that will allow you either to connect to a SpatiaLite database already known to QGIS, which you can choose from the drop-down menu, or to define a new connection to a new database.
+This will bring up a window that will allow you either to connect to a SpatiaLite database already known to QGIS (which you choose from the drop-down menu) or to define a new connection to a new database.
 To define a new connection, click on :guilabel:`New` and use the file browser to point to your SpatiaLite database, which is a file with a :file:`.sqlite` extension.